 Of course, no one was caught “red-handed” at all; only one bus can (barely) be seen in the video, and no aircraft is visible.
 But that has not prevented it from amassing more than 250,000 views on Facebook — let alone remaining visible on the platform despite no evidence.

 “UPS is a cargo airline and has not been involved in passenger flights of any kind into or out of Harrisburg.
-Suggestions to the contrary are based on misinformation,” Susan Rosenberg, UPS public relations director, told us.
+Suggestions to the contrary are based on misinformation,” a company spokesperson told us.